YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 measurable impact on performance depends on the application and workload.

-Strings (values and subscripts) in YottaDB are variable length, as is the number of subscripts a local or global variable can have.
+The length of strings (values and subscripts) in YottaDB is variable, as is the number of subscripts a local or global variable can have.
 The `Go Simple API`_ requires application code to allocate memory for buffers, raising errors when allocated memory (either size or number of